Larrynj/init_ubongo_game/README.md

 # init_ubongo_game

-Aim of this project is to develop and extend current working model of ubongo game to work with selected piece and board Extended optimizations (to work with and playing shap and board) are possible as a next step.
+Aim of this project is to develop and extend current working model of ubongo game to work with selected piece and board.

+Extended optimizations (to work with and playing shap and board) are possible as a next step.